ninabarzh/broomstick/content/posts/euds.md

 ## The EUDS: idealism or institutional theatre?

 On paper, the European Democracy Shield is a bold step.
-It claims to offer a comprehensive defence of democratic norms, combining regulation of digital spaces, protection for media, and support for civil society into one elegant package.
+It claims to offer a in-depth defence of democratic norms, combining regulation of digital spaces, protection for media, and support for civil society into one elegant package.
 But the EU is no stranger to bold declarations.
 The question is whether this will be another statement of intent with no meaningful enforcement—or something that actually holds the line.

 At its core, the EUDS is about countering foreign meddling, shoring up electoral integrity, keeping independent media afloat, and giving civil society something more useful than another consultation survey.
 These are all noble goals.
 But European politics has a way of turning noble goals into overcomplicated compromises that please no one and protect nothing.